PJMantoss/simple-life/README.md

-A responsive UI built with HTM and CSS.
+A responsive UI built with HTML and CSS.

 Date: 28/Sept/20